afoix/metricsbeat-demo/README.md

 ## Metrics of a running server (Metricbeat version)

 To solve this problem I would use the Elastic stack.
 I would deploy Metricbeat on the servers to be monitored, and configure them to ship logs to Elasticsearch, and then use Kibana for visualisation.
+The implementation below:

 Using git, clone the repository: